By Chris Carbone, Seacoast Anglers Association

 Whiting and Croakers are along the bottom on light tackle.
 Drifting in a boat half-mile off the beach will get you results.
 They are also in the open inland waters.
 Use fresh shrimp or squid strips.
 Use a sinker just heavy enough to hold the bottom.

-They are catching huge Red Drum at the Little River Jetties out near the tip in 20-30 ft. of water.
+Red Drum and Spotted Seatrout are at the jetties and are big sized.
 Leadheads on plastic lures work well and also use live bait.
+Live shrimp works best and fast water increases your chances for Seatrout.
 The Reds like live minnows or small mullet.
 Many anglers are using circle hooks for Reds though not necessary... your choice.
-Also try Sunset Beach area to Tubbs Inlet and the crossroads of Little River, ICW and Calabash River all which have been producing nice healthy Reds.
+Also try the Sunset Beach area to Tubbs Inlet and the crossroads of Little River, ICW and Calabash River.

-As it gets closer into fall the King Mackerel fishing should improve.
-And the past several King tournaments have proven that!
-Where they couldn’t seem to find them earlier in the year, they are finding them where they always were in the past.
-The 390/390 has been producing Kings as well as the 410/510, Myrtle Beach Rocks, Christina Ledge and several other locations.
-I have not heard of anglers having luck out at the Jungle but they should be there as well.
-Seems from the reports that the average size is about 20 lbs from all those areas.
+As it gets closer to fall, the King Mackerel fishing should improve.
+The 390/390 has been producing small Kings however a 35 pounder was caught there during the last week of August as well.
 There are a number of King Mackerel rigs available and most are for dead bait like cigar minnows or ballyhoo which is what most anglers use.
 Call around to find where they are hitting when you want to go.
 You don’t want to waste gas looking for them!

-However...... the SAFMC has closed the Black Seabass season September 4th until June 1, 2013 and the Grouper/Snapper season will also be shut down shortly!
+However...... the SAFMC closed the Black Seabass season on September 4th this year!

 Stop Wishin’...
 Go Fishin.’